Prohelion/prohelion.github.io/docs/Profinity/Getting_Started/Profinity_Log.md

 # Profinity System Logs

-Profinity has a built in logging mechanism that captures information about the operation of the system and is designed to assist in system issue diagnosis.
+Profinity has a built-in logging mechanism that captures information about the operation of the system and is designed to assist in system issue diagnosis.
 To access the system logs, navigate to the `ADMIN` tab, then select `Logs`.

 <figure markdown>
 ![Profinity Log](../images/system_logs.jpg)